rails/rails/guides/source/caching_with_rails.md

 After reading this guide, you will know about:

 * Solid Cache - a database-backed Active Support cache store.
-* Basic Caching Strategies including Fragment and Russian doll caching.
+* Types of Caching Strategies including Fragment and Russian doll caching.
 * How to manage the caching dependencies.
 * Alternative cache stores.
 * Cache Keys